How To Give Your Cat Medicine Like A Pro

 Be confident!

 Believe it or not, your cat can smell fear.
-Keep your mind in the game and not think negatively when it is time to finish the job.
+Keep your mind in the game and do not think negatively when it is time to finish the job.

 Use treats if possible.